Opportunity Cost Is Best Defined As

 How to Calculate Opportunity Cost

 Calculating opportunity cost can be challenging, as it often involves estimating the value of intangible benefits.
-However, a systematic approach can help in making informed decisions:
+That said, a systematic approach can help in making informed decisions:

 1. Identify the Alternatives: List all the possible options available.